Rajas25/HireHub/README.md

 ## 📌 Overview

-**JOB ENTRY 1.0.0** is a job application and career management platform designed to help students and job seekers organize, track, and improve their job search process.
+**HireHub** is a job application and career management platform designed to help students and job seekers organize, track, and improve their job search process.

 The platform provides a centralized place to manage job applications, resumes, application progress, and career preparation.